microsoft/aksworkshop/README.md

 # aksworkshop.io

 This is the repository for the Azure Kubernetes Service (AKS) Workshop website.
+For the full workshop experience, go to <https://devsecops.aksworkshop.io>

 ## Technology